Beliavsky/Fortran-code-on-GitHub/README.md

 [qe-gpu](https://github.com/fspiga/qe-gpu): GPU-accelerated Quantum ESPRESSO using CUDA Fortran, by fspiga

+[HANDE](https://github.com/hande-qmc/hande): efficient, highly parallel code for stochastic quantum chemistry.
+It can be used both as a standalone program or (optionally) as a library from an existing quantum chemistry code.

 [smash](https://github.com/cmsi/smash): Massively parallel software for quantum chemistry calculations, from cmsi

 [STB](https://github.com/MRedies/STB): Simple Tight-binding, by MRedies